M-Fatah/M-Fatah.github.io/content/posts/post_001_static_reflection_system_for_c++.md

 draft: false
 ---

 Recently I have been experimenting with a simple [reflection](https://github.com/M-Fatah/reflect) library to use for generic serialization and logging.
 In this blog post series, I will share the details on how I implemented it.
-Inspired by golang's [reflect](https://pkg.go.dev/reflect) package, although not feature rich like it unfortunately.
+It is inspired by golang's [reflect](https://pkg.go.dev/reflect) package, although not feature rich like it unfortunately.

 So, first things first, I decided to go with `C++20` but I think with some tweaks, you can get it to work with `C++17`.